 Bats can hang upside-down effortlessly, partly in thanks to a special tendon.
 The weight of the animal pulling on the tendon causes its claws to grip onto the surface.
 The bats’ circulatory system also possesses valves that prevent blood from accumulating in their head.
 These nocturnal animals therefore sleep wrapped in their wings in order to conserve their energy.
 To take flight, they need only to let themselves fall.

-Bats use a special locating system called echolocation to navigate.
+All bats in Canada, use a special locating system called echolocation to navigate.
 They emit very high-frequency sounds with their vocal cords.
-These high-frequency calls, transmitted through the nose or throat, have an oscillating frequency between around 20 and 120 kilohertz (kHz).
-Most of them are imperceptible to the human ear, which perceives frequencies in the range of about 15 to 20 kHz.
-The hoary bat is the only species that can emit calls under 20 kHz that humans can hear.
+These high-frequency calls, transmitted through the mouth of most species (except Townsend's big-eared bat, that can transmit calls through its nose!), have a frequency between 8 and 120 kilohertz (kHz).
+Most of them are imperceptible to the human ear, which perceives frequencies in the range of about 2 to 20 kHz.
+In Canada, only spotted bats (~12 kHz) and hoary bats (~20 kHz) can emit calls under 20 kHz that humans can hear.
 The bat uses echolocation to navigate and hunt prey.
 It picks up information on the orientation, distance, size and even texture of insects.

 The high-frequency calls encounter materials in the environment and rebound toward the bats who detects the echoes using their ears (fig. 4).
 The brain analyses the returning waves and allows the bats to acquire a mental image of the surrounding landscape.
 The nearer the object, the more quickly the waves return to the bat.